pulumi/examples/testing-integration-py/README.md

 ```

 ## Test Life Cycle
- - create a stack for all the use cases, to get all the output from stack
+ - Create a stack and export the desired outputs.
- - assert any output value you defined in advance.
+ - Validate any output values you defined in advance.
- - In the end, don't forget destroy the stack.
+ - In the end, don't forget to destroy the stack.
 ```
 from pulumi.x import automation as auto